Backup and Disaster Recovery Strategy

 ./restore-volumes.sh -f data/volumes/functions_volume_TIMESTAMP.tar.gz -v functions

-🤖 Automated Backups#
+🤖 Automated Backups

-Setup Automated Backup Service#
+Setup Automated Backup Service

-- Configure backup schedule in
+- Configure backup schedule in deploy/.env:

 # Backup schedule (cron format)